aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

     >**Note**: To get the most current version of a secret, reference `https://<key_vault_name>.vault.azure.net/secrets/<secret_name>` or get a specific version, reference `https://<key_vault_name>.vault.azure.net/secrets/<secret_name>/<secret_version>`

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+    > - Click the Lab Validation icon located at the upper right corner of the lab guide section which navigate to the Lab Validation Page.
     > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Exercise 3: Configure an Azure SQL database and a data-driven application